How to File IRS Form 1099-MISC Without an EIN

 While the individual or business can be subject to a penalty for refusing to provide an EIN, you also can be subject to a penalty for not submitting fully completed forms by the deadline.

-What Are the Penalties for Not Filing a 1099?
+Penalties for Not Filing a 1099

-Small businesses can be fined $50 per late 1099 if filed within 30 days of the due date.
-If it's more than 30 days late but submitted by Aug.
-1, the penalty is $100 per 1099.
-If it is later than Aug.
-1, the penalty increases to $260 per 1099, and completely disregarding the forms can result in fines of $530 per 1099.
+Small businesses can be fined $50 per late 1099, if filed within 30 days of the due date.
+If it's more than 30 days late but submitted by August 1, the penalty is $100 per 1099.
+If it is later than August 1, the penalty increases to $260 per 1099; and completely disregarding the forms can result in fines of $530 per 1099.